josh-justjosh/parkrun-Cancellations/_pages/parkrun Cancellations.md

             document.getElementById('key5').style.backgroundColor = colors[4] ;
         </script>
         <p>Showing data for
-        {% for row in site.data.cancellation-dates %}
+        {% for row in site.data.parkrun.cancellation-dates %}
             {% for pair in row %}
                 {% for item in pair %}
                     {% if forloop.last %}